-• Each student is responsible for obtaining a petition, seeking approval(s), arranging to complete the challenge examination, and requesting the official score be posted.
+• Each student is responsible for obtaining a petition, seeking approval(s), arranging to complete the

-- A maximum of 15 credits in a single subject area may be obtained through challenge examinations. - Courses cannot be challenged if a student has taken a more advanced course in the same area. - Challenge examinations do not apply toward the 15-credit residency requirement for graduation. - Challenge examinations do not count as part of a student's credit load for any given semester. - Challenge exam credits cannot be used for financial aid credit load standing. - Challenge examinations may not be transferable and may not count for licensing agencies. - Successful challenge examinations are posted as an S (satisfactory) on the student's transcript.
-An S signifies that the student earned a C- or above on the required exam. - Students must complete the challenge during the same semester in which the request was made.
-If the student does not pay for the course by the end of the semester, a grade of "U" will be assigned.
-The student will owe \$25 per course and accrued late fees. - GBC reserves the right to deny any petition for credit by examination.
+- challenge examination, and requesting the official score be posted. - A maximum of 15 credits in a single subject area may be obtained through challenge examinations. - Courses cannot be challenged if a student has taken a more advanced course in the same area. - Challenge examinations do not apply toward the 15-credit residency requirement for graduation. - Challenge examinations do not count as part of a student's credit load for any given semester. - Challenge exam credits cannot be used for financial aid credit load standing. - Challenge examinations may not be transferable and may not count for licensing agencies. - Successful challenge examinations are posted as an S (satisfactory) on the student's transcript.
+An S signifies that the student earned a C- or above on the required exam.
+A "U" signifies that the student did not successfully pass the course. - Students must complete the challenge during the same semester in which the request was made.
+If the student does not pay for the course by the end of the semester, a grade of "U" will be assigned. - GBC reserves the right to deny any petition for credit by examination.